 Another is an anime series made by P.A Works, the same studio behind Shirobako and Charlotte.Just like Elfen Lied, it’s one of the most famous horror anime.

 It’s a horror that seems to pull out one tragedy after another, all related and connected to Yomiyama North Middle School.

-All of these horror and deaths are viewed through the eyes of Mei Misaki, a quiet but intelligent girl, and Sakakibara, who’s drawn to her.
+All of these horrors and deaths are viewed through the eyes of Mei Misaki, a quiet but intelligent girl, and Sakakibara, who’s drawn to her.

 This is one of the earliest horror anime I came across.